Exponential Formula to Estimate

 ends.

-include other effects not discussed here.
-For example
+The derivation lets A, B, and C include other effects not discussed here.
+For example A

-A includes all effects which are independent of flight length, such as airport
+includes all effects which are independent of flight length, such as airport

 usage and some probability of weather diversions at the destination.
 B and C